codes-kzhan/Dual-Network-WSOD/README.md

 ### Introduction

-**Dual-Network** is a weakly supervised object detection framework leveraging deep CNNs.
+[**Dual-Network**](https://d-x-y.github.io/pdf/a-dual-network.pdf) is a weakly supervised object detection framework leveraging deep CNNs.

+This project is based on the matlab code of [R-FCN](https://github.com/daijifeng001/R-FCN).

 ### License